At Groundswell Center we are committed to the creation of an equitable local food system– one that truly works for all of us.

 We are committed to incorporating the needs, assets and perspectives of people and communities of color into the design and implementation of inclusive programming, organizational culture and policies.

 We believe that it is essential to encourage a diverse range of perspectives and experiences on our Advisory Board, staff and within our organization as a whole so that we are making decisions that best reflect the varied needs of our community, with traditionally marginalized voices at the center.
-We recognize this document as a work in progress, and that the process of creating a just and equitable organization and local food system is never finished.
+We recognize this document as a work in progress and commit to revisiting and updating it annually, and that the process of creating a just and equitable organization and local food system is never finished.

 To move toward the goals outlined above, Groundswell strive's to: